-After due consideration of all pertinent information and alternatives, the DNR has reached the following Preliminary Decision: To offer for sale over the next five years approximately 127 acres of mature mixed forest as proposed in Alternative One and described in this PBIF.
+After due consideration of all pertinent information and alternatives, the DNR has reached the following Preliminary Decision: To offer for sale approximately 43 acres of mature spruce forest in the Cummings Road area as proposed in Alternative One and described in this PBIF.
 The DOF finds that this preliminary decision satisfies the objectives stated in this document and it is in the best interest of the State to proceed with this action under its authority of AS 38.05.035(e) (Powers and Duties of the Director) & AS 38.05.110-120; 11 AAC 71 (Timber Sale Statutes and Regulations); and AS 41.17.010-.950 and 11 AAC 95 (Forest Resources and Practices Statutes and Regulations).